Jackie Bradley Jr. Player Props: Royals vs. Angels

-After going 1-for-3 in his most recent game, Jackie Bradley Jr. and the Kansas City Royals take on the Los Angeles Angels (who will start Shohei Ohtani) at 9:38 PM ET on Friday.
+After batting .130 with a double, a walk and an RBI in his past 10 games, Jackie Bradley Jr. and the Kansas City Royals face the Los Angeles Angels (who will start Tyler Anderson) at 9:07 PM ET on Saturday.

-He had a one-hit showing in his most recent game (1-for-3) against the Rangers.
+In his previous game he had a hitless performance (0-for-2) against the Angels.

 Jackie Bradley Jr. Game Info & Props vs. the Angels